Bahrain must lift ban on all protests: Amnesty

 “We reject this decision and consider it against our constitutional right.
 There is no reason for it because all our events are peaceful,” Wefaq official Sayed Hadi al-Mousawi told Reuters from Manama, adding that he feared the prohibition might lead to more tension in the street.

-Britain has expressed concern over the ban but also called on demonstrators to “desist from violent protest”.
+Britain has expressed concern over the ban and called on demonstrators to “desist from violent protest”.

 “A blanket ban of this nature is excessive,” Alistair Burt, Minister for the Middle East and North Africa, said on Tuesday.